 Often, those writing about engagement describe the feelings and sensations associated with engagement as happening while the learner is immersed in the cognitive or behavioral activity.
 Internal motivation may lead us to take some action; for many, engagement refers to what we experience during the activity.
 That may be true, but business consultant Jeffrey Tobin (2016) describes the distinction between intrinsic motivation and engagement this way: "Motivation: What's in it for me?
 Engagement: What's in it for us?"
-I found this simple distinction very provocative and helpful.

 Most teachers agree, however, that we want the proportion of children's time to tilt toward intrinsic motivation and engagement.
 If we take the long view—what we want children to be able to think, feel, believe, and act upon, not just twenty days or weeks, but in twenty years, and not only for themselves, but on behalf of others—it will become clear that engagement is one of the most crucial learning tools we can help children develop.
 More important, however, engagement is a significant part of what makes us feel truly alive.